 The Center for Global Education Program Fee includes:

 - Administrative services in Oxford and at George Mason University

 Mason students may also financial aid to cover a program's cost.
 Discuss this with your financial aid counselor early in your study abroad planning process.

 How to apply: Consult the How to Applysection for detailed instructions.

 Start by completing the online application.
-Pay the $150 application fee.
+Pay the $200 registration and processing fee.